pjf/pjf.github.io/tech/_posts/2018-07-17-foss-outreach.md

 Of course such a role would not be without its challenges.
 Structuring a project to maximise contributions and community growth often involves using different tools and methodologies than would be used for an internal project.
 My schedule tends to be choppy, as I travel a lot for conferences, but this also means I'm able to do more outreach as I go.
 I'm based in Australia, which can present its own time coordination challenges.

 My ideal role would be be half to three-quarter time, based in Melbourne or remotely, and would have me developing—and most importantly helping others develop—open source tools in the humanitarian sector.
+I'd be particularly happy with a system that involves scalable programmable voice, as I've been working with that a lot recently, but I'm well suited to any automation or back-end development project.
+I'm particularly experienced in Perl, Git, C#, C++, and Python, with a smattering of JavaScript, Ruby and other open source languages.

 If you think that you've got something that's up my alley, then drop me an email at paul.j.fenwick@gmail.com, or catch me at OSCON this year, I'd love to hear from you!
 My resume is available upon request.